born Justin Louis Chamberlain

 He was 2-2 with a 2.63 ERA for the West Oahu CaneFires in the 2006 Hawaii Winter Baseball season.
 Chamberlain ranked fifth in the league in ERA and his 46 strikeouts were second to Rick van den Hurk.
 He made the league All-Star team, joining van den Hurk, Atsushi Nohmi and Kanehisa Anime as the pitchers.
 Baseball America rated him the top prospect in the league, right ahead of John Mayberry Jr. and 7 spots ahead of Ian Kennedy, picked by the Yankees earlier than Chamberlain in the 2006 draft.
 Baseball America also rated him as having the best fastball in the system.

 In his first major league game on August 7th, Joba relieved Jim Brower against the Toronto Blue Jays in the 8th inning and struck out his first major league opponent, Ray Olmedo.
-He went two scoreless frames, walking two, whiffing two and allowing one hit.
-Through his first three major league games, he had allowed no baserunners in three more innings, while striking out six more.
+He went 2 scoreless frames, walking 2, whiffing 2 and allowing 1 hit.
+Through his first 3 major league games, he had allowed no baserunners in 3 more innings, while striking out 6 more.
 The Yankees' top brass enacted special "Joba rules" to prevent him from being overused in spite of his success.
 His fairy-tale first season ended on a strange note, when in the ALDS, he was bothered by an invasion of midges in Cleveland, OH, losing a game to the Cleveland Indians.